-- 6. For funds to be granted, three of the four committee members must vote affirmative. - 7.
-Official minutes will be kept of all proceedings of the Fund Committee. - 8.
-The Fund Committee will review already granted funding if any of the following occur: - i.
-The family is not participating in active treatment as determined by the treating clinician; - ii.
-The student elopes from treatment; - iii.
-The estimated length of treatment is modified in any way; - iv.
-Additional information is provided regarding family financial need, change in family financial status, or correction of previously reported erroneous information. - B. If the Fund Committee reviews a previously awarded fund candidate with a 75% affirmative vote, the committee may take the following action: - 1.
-Rescind the fund amount awarded, - 2.
-Suspend the award pending additional information, - 3.
-Repeal the award, or - 4.
-Extend the award up to an additional 60 days. - C. No monies from the fund may be extended to any payor other than the AK Child & Family Operating Fund, unless specifically directed by a formal resolution of the Board of Directors.
-Monies may be used for other services, such as services provided by ancillary providers and travel (e.g., psychological/ neuropsychological testing, dentistry) if the Fund Committee deems this is appropriate usage of the Fund and this use is critical in the care and treatment of the student or their family as a component of their treatment (e.g., travel for family therapy, participation in treatment plan reviews).
+i.
+The family is not participating in active treatment as determined by the treating clinician;

+ii.
+The student elopes from treatment;

+iii.
+The estimated length of treatment is modified in any way;

+iv.
+Additional information is provided regarding family financial need, change in family financial status, or correction of previously reported erroneous information.

+A. If the Fund Committee reviews a previously awarded Fund candidate, with a seventy-five percent (75%) affirmative vote, the committee may take the following action:

+- 1. Rescind the fund amount awarded; - 2.
+Suspend the award pending additional information; - 3.
+Repeal the award; - 4.
+Extend the award up to an additional 60 days.

+B. No monies from the Fund may be extended to any payor other than the AK Child & Family Operating Fund, unless specifically directed by a formal resolution of the Board of Directors.
+Monies may be used for other services, such as services provided by ancillary providers and travel (e.g. psychological/ neuropsychological testing, dentistry) if the Fund Committee deems this is appropriate usage of the Fund and this use is critical in the care and treatment of the student or their family as a component of their treatment (e.g. travel for family therapy, participation in treatment plan reviews).

-F. District Medicaid Offices
+District Medicaid Offices